SKULLDRAGON099/Airbnb_DBMS/README.md

-QUESTION 1: What are the average rental prices for AIRBNB in each city?
+<p>QUESTION 1: What are the average rental prices for AIRBNB in each city?
 Which is the most expensive city with respect to the rental prices?

 SELECT